blackboard/anthologydevdocs/docs/blackboard/lti/1.3/tutorials/py-lti-1p3.md

 We have one more step to go.
 Next to the name of your game, click the ellipsis `...` icon to launch the context menu and select `Manage Placements`.
 Click the `Register` button.
 In the `Name` field, give the placement a name that you want to display to the instructor.
-In the `Desciption` field, type anything you like.
+In the `Description` field, type anything you like.
 Under `Type`, select `Deep Linking content tool`.
 Under `Target link URI`, enter the launch URL to your tool.
 In our case it is `https://pylti1p3-game.herokuapp.com/launch/`.
 Now click `Register placement`, and we are ready to deploy the tool in Learn.